boniolp/dsymb-playground/README.md

 <img width="500" src="./figures/demo_capture.gif"/>
 </p>

+$d_{symb}$ playground is a Python-based web interactive tool to interpet and compare large multivariate time series data sets.
+It is based on a novel symbolic representation, called $d_{symb}$, for multivariate time series.
+$d_{symb}$ allows to visualize a data set of multivariate time series with a single glance, thus to quickly gain insights on your data.
+$d_{symb}$ also comes with a compatible distance measure to compare the obtained symbolic sequences.
+Apart from its relevance on data mining tasks, this distance measure is also fast.
-$d_{symb}$ playground is a Python-based web interactive tool to visualize, explore, and interpret large multivariate time series datasets.
-It is based on a new symbolic representation, $d_{symb}$, for multivariate time series.
-With our tool, exploring a dataset of 80 time series (with 80 dimensions and 5,000 timestamps) requires 20 seconds instead of 2,000 seconds for DTW-based analysis.
+Indeed, comparing a dataset of 80 time series (with 80 dimensions and 5,000 timestamps) requires 20 seconds instead of 2,000 seconds for DTW-based analysis.

 ### Reference